BAJAJ FINSERV DIRECT LIMITED

 FAQs

-Yes, the short interest ratio is also referred to as days to cover, since it shows how many trading days it would take to cover all short positions.
+The short interest ratio is also referred to as the days to cover ratio, as it reflects the estimated number of trading days required to close short positions.

-Short interest refers to the total number of shares sold short, while the short interest ratio divides this by average trading volume to provide context.
+Short interest refers to the total number of shares sold short, while the short interest ratio relates this value to average trading volume.

 View More